 We are human.
 So bare though, so vulnerable, so thoughtful, so cautious, so hesitant, so almost capable.
 So willing, yet, to survive.
 So surviving.
 Thriving, even, against the odds.
 So gentle.
 So soft.
 So curly, the hair.
 So even the teeth.
 So tender the lips.
 So lovely the legs.
 So quirkily satin the belly button.
 So elegant the fingers.
 So delicate the eyelashes.
 So warm, so warm though the chest.

-So fleeting, so insubstantial as I walk under fir trees and the snow they are clothed in, so bare, so wrapped up in my delusion, my reading the signs that aren’t there, my wanting it all to be and to mean something.
+So fleeting, so insubstantial as I walk under fir trees and the snow they are clothed in, so naked, so wrapped up in my delusion, my reading the signs that aren’t there, my wanting it all to be and to mean something.
 Wanting it all.
 To be and to mean.
 Something.

 I take pictures of the snow so I can send them to him, though I don’t even know if he wants to look at the snow through my lens through my eyes through the synapses of my brain that miss him, but I know he has never seen snow for real and I want to show it to him.
 His mind is not here any more than his body.
 What of his soul?
 It sits right in me.
 He would love the snow, I know, if he saw it for real.
 If he were with me now.
 If we were insubstantial now in the snow together, seeping into the ground.

 I know these things.
 I now know them all, and they all make sense, and they will come to pass, and it all just needs time to arrange itself now.
 I want to be sure.

 I missed Uranus on my journey, I realise, as I pass Saturn, wondering why that took so long, and I don’t mind.
 There’s an irony in this, but it is not a metaphor, not even a pun.
 Not a sign.
 It’s a coincidence: sometimes you miss a planet, that’s all.